ibm-cloud-docs/vpc/vpn-client-to-site-planning.md

 * You must ensure that the block size is at least `/22` (`1024` free IP addresses).
 It is recommended to use a CIDR block that contains twice the number of IP addresses that are required to enable the maximum number of concurrent connections.

 ### Subnets: high-availability versus stand-alone mode
 {: #vpn-type}

 When you create a VPN server, you can specify either high-availability or stand-alone mode.

-   * If you select high-availability mode, you must deploy the VPN server acress two subnets in different zones.
+   * If you select high-availability mode, you must deploy the VPN server across two subnets in different zones.
 Use this mode for production deployments.
 Best for multi-zone deployments and solutions where client VPN access is critical.
    * If you select stand-alone mode, you deploy the VPN server in a single subnet and zone.
 Use this mode for a pilot, non-production deployment where multi-zone resiliency is not required.

 ### VPN server authentication